6 Ways To Increase Foot Traffic Using Google Ads In 2019

 If not, contact your Google rep to ensure your business is eligible for “store visit conversions” measurement.
 See requirements.

-If you have successfully activated store measurement, see below for ways you can increase your in-store foot traffic!
+If you have successfully activated store measurement, see below for ways to increase your in-store foot traffic!

 1. Local Campaigns

-Local campaigns automatically optimise your store visits through bids, ad placements and asset combinations by using machine learning technology.
-This is implemented through a “Local Store Visit and Promotions” campaign that runs across Search, Display, YouTube and Maps.
+Using machine learning technology, local campaigns automatically optimise your store visits through bids, ad placements and asset combinations.
+This is implemented through a “Local Store Visit and Promotions” campaign across Search, Display, YouTube and Maps.

 Learn how to set up Local Campaigns here.